woronmene/lendsqr-fe-test/README.md

 ```
 Paste it on your browser search bar or any API platform like [Postman](https://www.postman.com/), [Insomnia](https://insomnia.rest/), etc. to get the full data.

-2.)The Project is fully responsive with an amazing experience
+2.)
+Full responsiveness with an amazing mobile experience.